alkawryk/toboggan/README.md

 * `verified` needs to be called when you're done

   Note that asynchronous verifications are supported.
 Also note that `.expectTemplate` can be called multiple times, and all functions will finish executing before `.end` executes.

-### .endTemplate(fn)

-  Any function passed to `.endTemplate` will execute after the template has rendered and all of the expected assertions have finished executing.
-Any errors arising during the executing of an assertion will be passed as the first parameter to `fn`.
+  Any errors arising during the execution of an `.expectTemplate` assertion will be passed as the first parameter to the function supplied to supertest's

-  This method is chainable and the functions will execute in the order that they are passed.
+  `.end` function.

 ## License